DHTMLX/docs-suite/docs/combobox/customization.md

 ![DHTMLX ComboBox with a custom fuzzy filter showing options matching the typed letters in DHTMLX Suite](/img/combo/custom_filter.png)

-It is possible to set a custom filtering function for the options of ComboBox via the [](combobox/api/combobox_filter_config.md) option.
-A custom function takes two parameters:
+Use the [](combobox/api/combobox_filter_config.md) option to set a custom filtering function for Combobox options.
+The function takes two parameters:

 <table>
     <tbody>